TiagoVentura/Religion-and-Politics-GVPT-289-L/README.md

 # Acknowledgment

 I thank Professor John McCauley for the opportunity to work together in this course.
-As well as, Eric Dunford for providing a first template of the
+As well as, Eric Dunford for providing a first template I used in some of these
-.rpres file.
+.rpres files.